microsoft/MR_RetailExperienceWorkshop/.md/4-locomoting-around-virtual-showroom.md

     ![A screenshot adding title and contents](img/feature-slate.png)

 3. Note that the HandMenu prefab contains a child object called **MenuContent**.
-This gameobject is visible in your scene as a blue button with an info icon.
-Double click the MenuContent gameobject to view this button in your scene window.
+This GameObject is visible in your scene as a blue button with an info icon.
+Double click the MenuContent GameObject to view this button in your scene window.

     ![A screenshot customizing hand menu](img/customize-hand-menu.png)